pallgeuer/DeepStack/README.md

 files into the conda environment, so you cannot easily compile further libraries against this install of OpenCV.

- * `install-pytorch.sh`: Compiles and installs development versions of PyTorch, Torchvision, OpenCV and TensorRT (optional) into a conda environment.
+ * `install-pytorch.sh`: Compiles and installs development versions of PyTorch, OpenCV, and optionally Torchvision, Torchaudio, Torchtext and TensorRT, into a conda environment.

 Each of these scripts have many required (and optional) configuration parameters, which are clearly documented in the Configuration section of the corresponding script source code.
+Note that you should *not* run multiple instances of the same script in parallel, as this could result in race conditions and errors.

 For instance, you can install CUDA 11.5 with cuDNN 8.3.2 using the one-liner:
 ```